Type species: Actias luna (Linnaeus, 1758).

 Holarctic; eastern Palaearctic region.
 Pleistocene refuge: Monocentric -- Sindian refuge.

 Wingspan 116--122mm.
-Similar to the nominate form, but wings more blue-green with very reduced chocolate and cream eyespots.
+Very similar to the nominate taxon, of which it may only be a from, but wings more blue-green with very reduced chocolate and cream eyespots.
 Body white, banded horizontally with purple-brown in line with the costa, which is of a similar colour.
 The 60mm hindwing tails are yellowish, with some pink.
 Males have more falcate wings than females.

 This nocturnal species inhabits open landscapes with scattered trees and shrubs up to 2400m altitude.

-Probably univoltine, with adults on the wing from mid to late June.
+Probably univoltine, with adults on the wing from mid to late June (Rougeot, 1969).

 Unknown, but probably the same as the nominate subspecies (see Gardiner, 1982 & below images).